 Sub-specialty Training Program

 Our subspecialty training program is designed to provide two to three years or more of advanced clinical and research training in the field of Endocrinology, Diabetes and Metabolism.
-While our major emphasis is on training academic endocrinologists who have an interest in basic and/or clinical research, our program also fulfills the needs of trainees who wish to become clinician-educators.
+Our major emphasis is on training academic endocrinologists who have an interest in basic and/or clinical research or wish to become clinician-educators.
 Our program recognizes that some trainees may evolve into specialists whose activities encompass more than one of the above career paths.

-Second year fellows in the research track will participate in a continuity care ambulatory clinic in general endocrinology, as well as have the opportunity to participate in several specialty clinics at Stanford which are available for further in-depth training, including pregnancy related endocrine disorders, thyroid cancer, Graves eye disease, pediatric endocrinology, and reproductive endocrinology.
-Second year fellows in the clinical track will maintain the same clinical experience of the first year, with an emphasis on more specialty training in the clinics described above depending on their interest and career goals.
+Second year fellows in the research track will participate in a continuity care ambulatory clinic in general endocrinology, participate in all didactic conferences, have inpatient service commitment a few weeks a year, while spending the vast majority of their time on their research activities.
+Second year fellows in the clinical track, in addition to the same inpatient clinical experience of the first year, will have the opportunity to participate in several specialty clinics at Stanford which are available for further in-depth training, including thyroid cancer, pediatric endocrinology, bariatric care, andrology, and reproductive endocrinology, depending on their interest and career goals.

-Fellows participate in extensive consultative activities on the general ward.
-During their clinical training, endocrine fellows spend equal time on the inpatient consultation services at Stanford, the VA and SCVMC.
+Fellows participate in extensive consultative activities in the general wards.
+During their clinical training, endocrine fellows spend time on the inpatient consultation services at Stanford, the VA and SCVMC.
 A Stanford/VA fellow leads the Stanford/VA general endocrine consultation team which includes an attending endocrinologist, rotating residents and students.
-In addition, the Stanford fellow and team provide consultative management to patients with diabetes who are inpatients at Stanford.
-The endocrinology fellow also leads the inpatient consultative team at SCVMC that includes an attending endocrinologist, a SCVMC internal medicine resident and a medical student.
+The Stanford diabetes fellow and team provide consultative management to patients with diabetes who are inpatients at Stanford.
+During the SCVMC rotation, the endocrinology fellow leads the inpatient consultative team at SCVMC that includes an attending endocrinologist, a SCVMC internal medicine resident and a medical student.
 The team is responsible for general endocrine consultations at SCVMC.